winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 }
 ```

-The code snippet above displays a form that accepts the user’s question and the documentation URL and logs them to the console for now.
+The code snippet above displays a form that accepts the user’s question and the documentation URL, and logs them to the console for now.